wang-chen/git/README.md

    [Chen Wang](https://wang-chen.github.io)

-## To install it, run:
+## Installation
+### Linux

       cd ~
       git clone https://github.com/wang-chen/git.git
       cd git
       ./install.sh && bash
-## Platform
-### Linux

-   You may install directly.

 ### MacOS
+   1. Create a file ".bash_profile" in your home folder, if there is one already, skip this step.

-   MacOS Catalina and after: You need to change to bash shell following [this link](https://support.apple.com/en-us/HT208050).
+   2. For MacOS Catalina and after: You first need to change to bash shell following [this link](https://support.apple.com/en-us/HT208050).
+Remember to add the following line to your ".bash_profile".
+For earlier MacOS version, skip this step.

-   Earlier version: install directly.
+          export BASH_SILENCE_DEPRECATION_WARNING=1

+   2. Copy the contents from ".bashrc" to your ".bash_profile".

+   3. Copy the file ".git-completion.bash" and ".git-prompt.sh" to your home folder.

+   4. Open a new terminal.
+Done!

 ## What you get: